photoprism/photoprism/README.md

 either on-site or remote.
 We can also help you getting existing photo collections tagged or build an API that integrates with your infrastructure.

-Please [contact us](mailto:hello@photoprism.org) if you are interested in becoming a sponsor or work for an organization that might want to support our project.
+Please [contact us](mailto:hello@photoprism.org) if you work for an organization that might want to support our project.

 [license]: https://github.com/photoprism/photoprism/blob/develop/LICENSE
 [goreport]: https://goreportcard.com/report/github.com/photoprism/photoprism